Skip to main content

 Per CTIA guidelines (section 5.2.1), all message senders are to maintain a privacy policy that is clearly displayed and easily accessible by the consumer.
 If your opt-in consent method is a web form, you will also need to ensure your privacy policy is clearly linked on your web form as listed in the ‘Web Form Opt-ins’ section above.

 For specific guidance on your company’s privacy policy, we recommend consulting with your legal team.
+If your company needs assistance creating a privacy policy, we recommend using an online privacy policy generator such as the ones below to get you started.

 Conclusion